nowucca/introducing-mcp/03-context-memory/README.md

    - If a city name is provided, it's mapped to the appropriate timezone
    - If no timezone or city is provided, the client automatically adds the default timezone from memory
 4. The server returns the current time in the specified timezone

+## Key Concepts

+- **Client-Side Memory**: How clients can maintain context between tool calls
+- **Parameter Filling**: Automatically providing missing parameters based on context
+- **City-to-Timezone Mapping**: Converting user-friendly inputs to technical parameters
+- **Parameter Validation**: Ensuring parameters are valid before sending to the server

+## Learning Objectives

+- Understand how to maintain client-side context in MCP applications
+- Learn how to automatically fill in missing parameters in tool calls
+- See how to validate and transform parameters before sending to the server
+- Explore patterns for enhancing user experience with contextual memory

 ## Client Memory Implementation